kgarofali/sxp-cloudy/README.md

 ## demos

-This directory contains example code for plotting the full suite of simulated nebular line emission as a grid for various emission line diagnostics.
+This directory contains example code for plotting the full suite of simulated nebular line emission as a grid for user-defined emission line diagnostics.
 The code presented here is adapted from existing functions in ```cloudyfsps```.
 For full functionality in interpreting and plotting simulation results, it is recommended that the user install and familiarize themselves with ```cloudyfsps```; however, the code presented here will work as a standalone for quick visualizations.